dog-on-moon/moon-interval/README.md

 - [Event Editor](https://github.com/dog-on-moon/moon-interval/tree/main/docs/event_editor.md) - the main interface for editing events
 - [EventPlayer](https://github.com/dog-on-moon/moon-interval/tree/main/docs/graph_edit_2.md) - some information on the supplementary addon

-The Godot project also comes with a couple of demos.
+The Godot project also comes with a handful of demos.

 ## Installation